jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ## Objectives

 In this chapter we will be continuing our exploration of the Linux Shell.
 We will be introducing editors and examining their use in managing our Linux system.
 We will also look at understanding user environments and write our initial shell scripts.

 * Identify the difference between stream editors and text editors
 * Identify the uses of the vi(m) editor
 * Explain how to use shell scripts to automate tasks
-* Explain how to use the system PATH and modify user profile's
+* Explain how to use the system PATH and modify user's profile

 ## Outcomes